Compare Cheap Travel Insurance

 In the case of terminal conditions, however, you shouldn't apply online but should instead call Free Spirit on 0800 170 7704 to discuss with a medical screening specialist.

 Free Spirit prices are generally competitive to the rest of the market.
 However an insurer's competitiveness can vary from condition to condition and across other factors like geographical coverage, so we'd always recommend checking prices with a number of providers before making a purchase.
-You can do so by filling out one form to get quick quotes from Free Spirit and other specialist travel insurance providers from our travel insurance partner, Compare Cover.
+You can do so by filling out one form to get quick quotes from Free Spirit and other specialist travel insurance providers.

 Over 65s: Free Spirit has no upper age limit, offering cover to travellers of all ages.

-How to pay for your treatment: Outpatient bills for less than £500 should be paid by you at the time of treatment and claimed back when you return home.
+How to pay for your treatment: Non-emergency bills should be paid by you at the time of treatment and claimed back when you return home.
 You must provide an itemised receipt for any monies paid for medical treatment.
 If you're admitted to a medical facility, you may need to pay the policy excess locally and ask the hospital or doctor to send the rest of their bills to Free Spirit's claims department.

 Cruises: While coverage extends to trips that include a cruise (not all companies do this), Free Spirit doesn't offer some of the specialist cruise cover you can find elsewhere such as missed port, cabin confinement, etc.